enchap/LinkDiscoveryTShark/README.md

 This creates a file on your desktop and opens automatically once completed.

 ### Run directly from PowerShell
-To run the script without having to save the files use:
+To run the script without saving the files use:

 ```ruby
 irm "https://raw.githubusercontent.com/enchap/LinkDiscoveryTShark/refs/heads/main/Link-Discovery-TShark.ps1" | iex